 Aaron has been a choir member in the Royal Academy of Music/Kohn Foundation Bach Cantata Series performances with Iain Ledingham, Masaaki Suzuki and Philippe Herreweghe.
-He has also taken part in masterclasses with Dennis O’Neill, Ann Murray, Ian Partridge and John Copley, received the Kenneth Loveland Bursary and was a chorus member in the Royal Academy Opera production of Ariodante, directed by Paul Curran.
+He has also taken part in masterclasses with Dennis O’Neill, Ann Murray, Ian Partridge and John Copley, received the Kenneth Loveland Bursary and played Flute in Royal Academy Opera’s production of Britten’s A Midsummer Night’s Dream.

 More recently, Aaron played the role of Ferrando in Così fan tutte with the Covent Garden Chamber Orchestra, Wagner/Nereo in Mefistofele with the Chelsea Opera Group and Borsa in Rigoletto with Nevill Holt Opera.
-Aaron also took part in Iain Ledingham’s Italian Opera Summer School where he performed scenes from La Boheme and Così fan tutte.
-Aaron is a regular soloist for concerts and oratorios, works include Rossini’s Petite messe solenelle, Bach’s St John Passion, Mozart’s Requiem and Tippett’s A Child of Our Time.
+During the summer of 2019, Aaron was an Alvarez young artist with Garsington Opera where he was a chorus member in Don Giovanni and Monteverdi’s Vespers.
+Aaron returned to Garsington Opera in 2021 as a chorus member and to cover the role of Triquet in Eugene Onegin.